 One year and $7,000 later, Ivey opened

-as the best barbecue in town, business exploded, and Ivey soon opened a second location.
+After a writeup of the restaurant in the Richmond Times-Dispatch as the best barbecue in town, business exploded, and Ivey soon opened a second location.
 "We had lines out the door," he says.
 Ivey currently owns eight franchises in Virginia, with a ninth opening in Delaware in about two weeks.
 Fast food, the largest U.S. frachise category, has exhibited the most new concept growth since 2003, according to a 2007 report by

 The Cost Of Good Cookin'For a restaurant, Virginia BBQ's franchise fee is considerably low, says Eric Stites, founder of